AnotherGoose/Multi-Sensors-Fusion-for-High-Resolution-3D-Lidar-videos/Adaptive_Sampling/Task_Based_AS/Pixel_Distribution/README.md

 * **RWMH** - The new sub-sampled output (not-interpolated)

 ### RandomWalkMetHastings(img, AS, fMap, sigma, N)
-**RandomWalkMetHastings**  implements the adaptation of the statistical distribution Metropolis Hastings dubbed Random Walk Metropolis Hastings.<br>
+**RandomWalkMetHastings**  implements the adaptation of the statistical distribution Metropolis Hastings dubbed Random Walk Metropolis Hastings.
-This process is where the scene is uniformly sampled, and proposal points are compared against the previous point proposal on the feature map, which <br>is weighted appropriately and either accepted or rejected, depending on a random variable.<br>
+This process is where the scene is uniformly sampled, and proposal points are compared against the previous point proposal on the feature map, which is weighted appropriately and either accepted or rejected, depending on a random variable.
 This results in the uniformly sampled points being 'drifted' towards regions of interest.
 The 'drifting' of these points are dependant on a variance provided.

 The following psuedo code outlines the execution of this method: